Electroencephalography: Method

 In conventional scalp EEG, the recording is obtained by placing electrodes on the scalp with a conductive gel or paste, usually after preparing the scalp area by light abrasion to reduce impedance due to dead skin cells.
 Many systems typically use electrodes, each of which is attached to an individual wire.
 Some systems use caps or nets into which electrodes are embedded; this is particularly common when high-density arrays of electrodes are needed.

 Electrode locations and names are specified by the International 10–20 system for most clinical and research applications (except when high-density arrays are used).
 This system ensures that the naming of electrodes is consistent across laboratories.
 In most clinical applications, 19 recording electrodes (plus ground and system reference) are used.
 A smaller number of electrodes are typically used when recording EEG from neonates.
 Additional electrodes can be added to the standard set-up when a clinical or research application demands increased spatial resolution for a particular area of the brain.
 High-density arrays (typically via cap or net) can contain up to 256 electrodes more-or-less evenly spaced around the scalp.

 Each electrode is connected to one input of a differential amplifier (one amplifier per pair of electrodes); a common system reference electrode is connected to the other input of each differential amplifier.
-These amplifiers amplify the voltage between the active electrode and the reference (typically 1,000–100,000 times, or 60–100 dB of voltage gain).
+These amplifiers amplify the voltage between the active electrode and the reference (typically 1,000–100,000 times, or 60–100 dB of power gain).
 In analog EEG, the signal is then filtered (next paragraph), and the EEG signal is output as the deflection of pens as paper passes underneath.
 Most EEG systems these days, however, are digital, and the amplified signal is digitized via an analog-to-digital converter, after being passed through an anti-aliasing filter.
 Analog-to-digital sampling typically occurs at 256–512 Hz in clinical scalp EEG; sampling rates of up to 20 kHz are used in some research applications.

 During the recording, a series of activation procedures may be used.
 These procedures may induce normal or abnormal EEG activity that might not otherwise be seen.
 These procedures include hyperventilation, photic stimulation (with a strobe light), eye closure, mental activity, sleep and sleep deprivation.
 During (inpatient) epilepsy monitoring, a patient's typical seizure medications may be withdrawn.